klaudiosinani/taskbook/readme.md

 ### Restore Items

 To restore one or more items, use the `--restore`/`-r` option followed by the ids of the target items.
-Note that the ids of all archived items can be seen when running the `--archive`/`-a` option.
+Note that the ids of all archived items can be seen when invoking the `--archive`/`-a` option.
 Duplicate ids are automatically filtered out.

 ```
 $ tb -r 1 2